Kimberly-Yang/APL-Affiliation-searches/README.md

 AF-ID("The Johns Hopkins University Applied Physics Laboratory" 60022054) AND  (PUBYEAR  =  2016 ) AND NOT ( DOCTYPE ( er ) OR DOCTYPE (ed))
 554 results for Scopus 2016 minus 1 reply-to-letter; minus 1 comment/note

+Use ALSO AF-ID ( "Johns Hopkins Applied Physics Laboratory"   106441553 ) AF-ID("Johns Hopkins Applied Physics Laboratory" 106441553)  AND ((PUBYEAR IS 2016) OR (PUBYEAR IS 2017)) yields 1 result only for 2016

 Web of Science search